amiles56/python2021-project/README.md

 # python2021-project

 Project Description:
 Data will be sourced from Coalition for the Homeless (Louisville)'s Point in Time Homeless Count and Annual Census of the Homeless in Metro Louisville.
-Application will read in data from a csv or pdf into a pandas dataframe for analysis and visualization.
+Application will read in data from a csv into a pandas dataframe for analysis and visualization.
 Data will be analyzed to the determine the relative demographic makeup of Louisville Metro Homeless population and how it has changes year-to-year.
 Data Visualization will be accomplished using the matplotlib python library.

 Proposed Project Requirements:
 1. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application